songgao/water/README.md

 # water
-`water` is a native Go library for `TUN`/`TAP` interfaces.
-It's designed to be simple and scalable. `water` wraps almost only syscalls and uses only Go standard types, so it plays well with standard packages like `io`, `bufio`, etc.
+`water` is a native Go library for [TUN/TAP](http://en.wikipedia.org/wiki/TUN/TAP) interfaces.

+`water` is designed to be simple and efficient.
+It

+* wraps almost only syscalls and uses only Go standard types;
+* exposes standard interfaces; plays well with standard packages like `io`, `bufio`, etc..
+* does not handle memory management (allocating/destructing slice).
+It's up to user to decide how to deal with buffers; whether to use GC.

 `water/waterutil` has some useful functions to interpret MAC farme headers and IP packet headers.
+It also contains some constants such as protocol numbers and ethernet frame types.

 ## Installation
 ```